mbottini/concept2haskell/writeup.md

 A Concept2 rowing machine looks like this:

 ![rowing machine](images/concept2-model-d.jpg)
+\

 (Image pulled from https://www.concept2.com/indoor-rowers/model-d)

 There's a bar, attached to a heavy flywheel by a bicycle chain.
-During the *drive*, you straighten your legs and pull the bar the bar toward your chest.
+During the *drive*, you straighten your legs and pull the bar toward your chest.
 This spins the flywheel.
 The seat slides back with you as you pull.
 After you've fully extended, you *recover* by bending your legs and letting the bar come away from your chest.
 The seat slides forward toward the flywheel.

 The flywheel has fins on it, so air resistance will slow the flywheel during the recovery.
 The machine measures the flywheel's acceleration and translates